 Online.
 The Royal Edinburgh Ticket is easy to purchase online in advance.
 There are a few options, but we’d recommend buying it either here from the online store run by the Visit Britain tourism board -OR- from the Edinburgh Bus Tours website here.

-Prices are normally the same on both websites.
+Prices are normally the same on both websites but the Visit Britian vouches are valid longer so better if your trip is far off or if there is a possibility you may need to reschedule.
 The e-voucher from the Visit Britain store is valid for redemption for 1 year after date of purchase and the e-voucher from Edinburgh Bus Tours is valid for 6 months after date of purchase.

 After you make the online purchase, you’ll then receive an email with the Royal Edinburgh Ticket e-voucher to print that you will need to print to pick up the ticket once you are in Edinburgh.
 Once you arrive in Edinburgh and want to begin using your ticket, you just need to take your printed voucher to the Edinburgh Bus Tours Ticket Sellers kiosk, Waverley Bridge, Edinburgh EH1 1BQ (open daily 8am – 8pm).
 Waverley Bridge is located near the Waverley Train station and at the end of the AIRLINK 100 bus journey if you are coming from Edinburgh Airport.
 They’ll provide you with your Edinburgh Royal ticket and information brochures.

 NOTE: E-vouchers are generally non-cancellable, non-refundable, and non-exchangeable so be sure you plan to visit when you make the purchase.
 Also you must physically print the vouchers in order to redeem them.

 Is the Royal Edinburgh Ticket worth it?